qmlbook/qt6book/docs/ch06-controls/image-viewer.md

 ![](./assets/viewer-about.png)

 The code for the `aboutDialog` can be split into three parts.
 First, we setup the dialog window with a title.
-Then we provide some contents for the dialog – in this case, a `Label` control.
+Then, we provide some contents for the dialog – in this case, a `Label` control.
 Finally, we opt to use a standard *Ok* button to close the dialog.

 ```qml
 ApplicationWindow {